NO.190 Engineering Dependable Ubiquitous Systems

 The meeting aims at experts from software engineering, programming models, and internet technologies in the context of ubiquitous computing, and will be structured in three kinds of sessions.

-• How can control, coordination and self-healing be instrumented in software for decentralized ubiquitous systems?
+- How can control, coordination and self-healing be instrumented in software for ubiquitous systems?
+How to integrate regulation for ethical behavior in such a framework?

-• How can business logic be managed and abstracted from infrastructures’ capabilities?
-How can governance among administrative domains and trust levels be achieved?
+- How can business logic be managed and abstracted from infrastructures’ capabilities?

-• What are critical factors and attributes manifested at runtime that pose challenges for ubiquitous software-defined systems?
-Examples: locality, environment variability, inherent distribution of computation.
+- What are critical factors and attributes manifested at runtime that pose challenges?

-• How can we monitor runtime aspects and unforeseen as well as emergent system behaviors that might hinder dependability, and devise potential counteractions in a self-adaptive manner?
+- How can we monitor runtime aspects and unforeseen as well as emergent system behaviors that might hinder dependability (or be against set ethical values), and devise potential counteractions in a selfadaptive manner?

 Discussions will be documented, so that at the end workshop findings can be distilled, open problems are identified and future actions can be proposed.